ScrapeGraphAI/Scrapegraph-ai/README.md

 | ScriptCreatorGraph      | Single-page scraper that extracts information from a website and generates a Python script.                     |
 | SmartScraperMultiGraph  | Multi-page scraper that extracts information from multiple pages given a single prompt and a list of sources.    |
 | ScriptCreatorMultiGraph | Multi-page scraper that generates a Python script for extracting information from multiple pages and sources.     |

+For each of these graphs there is the multi version.
+It allows to make calls of the LLM in parallel.

 It is possible to use different LLM through APIs, such as **OpenAI**, **Groq**, **Azure** and **Gemini**, or local models using **Ollama**.